GrayPeely/hackpad/README.md

 # Hackpad
+This is my hackpad!
+I intend to use it for art programs, to use for switching controls and file configuartions (saving, closing, etc).
+The top right button will change what the controls are used for, while the rest are the controls.
+The OLED will show what control scheme it is on.
 ## CAD Model
 The model was designed within OnShape.
 I would've used SolidWorks as it is what I work with at school, but my home computer cannot run it well.
 However, I am happy with the design.